Proto65/WishList/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Set Scroll end point to right above the Input boxes so there is not overlaping

 ## Video Walkthrough